Pieter De Josselin De Jong

 Are you an audience or a performer?
 You seem to be somewhat passive don't you - you listen to music rather than make it; you watch television rather than feature on it; you read magazines rather than write them (though obviously you don't read this blog over a hot latte in the coffee-shop much - I've seen the figures)?

 Then again you seem to be somewhat active also.
 You entertain; you work (which is a performance); and you talk (surely good talk is a performance too, so include that).

-It's a balance between your active time and your audience time.
-Around the place there are three worries concerning the balance between doing and being done to.
-Firstly the worry of the middle-aged woman that she's got the balance most horribly wrong so far.
-She's never really done anything: and suddenly it's evening time.
-Secondly the worry that all performances should have behind them - the question of whether the work, the hobby, the talk is objectively any good because poor performances really do irritate.
-And thirdly there is the damage still done by advisers who still trot out that lazy adage to Be A Good Listener.
-Well, be a good listener and listen to this blog if you must, but the adage literally misses the point.
-It's what you say after you've listened that is the point of your life.
+It's a balance between active time and audience time isn't it?
+Are there a few worries about the balance between doing and being done to?
+The worry of the middle-aged that they've got the balance most horribly wrong.
+Never really 'got going' and now life's sun is beginning to set.
+The worry that all performances should have behind them - the question of whether the work, the hobby, the talk is objectively any good: because poor performances really do irritate don't they?
+And the worry about the damage done by advisers who still trot out that lazy adage that one must 'Be A Good Listener'.
+Well be a good listener and listen to these blogs of ours if you must, but the adage literally misses the point doesn't it?
+It's what you say after you've listened, it's your performance, that brings you alive surely?
 Nobody is interested in a mute.